brookerlouie/fighting-game-beta/README.md

 **Artist:** Tommy Batchelor
 Business email: tommybatchelor986@gmail.com

 Enjoy your turn-based battle!
-If you have issues, check the troubleshooting section or ask for help.
+For multiplayer help, see `MULTIPLAYER_README.md` or check the troubleshooting section.